tutorcruncher/timecruncher/site/_posts/2015-08-28-what-qualities-do-you-need-to-run-a-tutoring-company.md

 ### A Good Head for Numbers

-As with any business, being good with numbers certainly helps.
+As with any business, being good with [analysing numbers](/features/analytics/) certainly helps.
 If you’re able to plan your company’s initial startup costs, spending and overheads and make accurate projections for growth, then you’ll greatly improve the chances of your business being successful.
 As your tutoring business grows, you’ll likely want to hire someone to take care of the financial side of things, but until then, if you’re able to create and stick to a financial plan, you’ll give your business the best chance of succeeding.

 ### Good People Skills

 As the owner of a tutoring business, you’re responsible for making sure that your staff are happy and that students and parents are receiving a good standard of service.
-Given that tutoring is all [about communication](http://www.tutorcruncher.com/communication-is-key/), it’s important that a tutoring business owner is good with people.
+Given that tutoring is all [about communication](/communication-is-key/), it’s important that a tutoring business owner is good with people.
 Part of your daily tasks will involve meeting with students and parents and telling them about your services.
 In essence, your job will incorporate customer service, sales and business development all at the same time, at least in the early stages.